 We bought a new (second hand) car and adopted some ‘niggles’ with it.
-One of those was that the <SET> button on the steering wheel control did not seem to work.
+It’s a 2006 Subaru Legacy GT.
+One issue was that the SET button on the steering wheel control did not seem to work (or do anything).

 Youtube video below is pretty useful as a starting point – he is replacing the steering wheel.

-Heed the video author’s advice to disconnect the battery and discharge as residual charge to avoid ‘testing’ the airbag.
+- Heed the video author’s advice: Disconnect the battery and discharge as residual charge to avoid the airbag deploying.

 - I think the guy in video wings it with wrong type of screwdriver to open the two first captive screws either side of the wheel.
 I found them to be REALLY tight and would recommend getting hold of correct tool/ screw-head.
 Its a Torx T30 Socket.